mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 ###Adding a Price Component
 Price components are complex structures, but the Price module provides a simple way creating a new component, or attach a component to an existing one.
 The `commerce_price_component_add()` function takes four parameters with one optional one.
 * First, a **price** component is passed.
 This can be an empty array or an existing price component structure.
-* The **type** of component, which is the machine name of price component types in the system.
+* The **type** of the component, which is the machine name of price component types in the system.
 * **Component price** is the price array for the component, as defined by the price field.
 * The component passed can be flagged as **included**, to define if the price has been calculated into the overall total yet.
 * The optional field involves **adding a base price** automatically if one does not exist.
 If one does not exist, the passed **price** field will be assumed as the base price.